motiondeveloper/expressions-library-template/README.md

 **This repo is a template for creating After Effects expression libraries, that enables you to:**

 - Write in [TypeScript](https://www.typescriptlang.org/) (`.ts` files)
+- Split expressions into multiple files, to be bundled at build time
 - Write syntactically correct JavaScript, allowing:
   - [Testing](#testing)
   - Linting